 Paula Buswell

-Kindergarten is a key stage in your child's education and development.
-His or her kindergarten years will be marked by several transitions, some more important than others.
-These transitions can be stressful for the child, and very often for the parents!
-It is important to prepare for these transitions so that you can help your child through them with calm and confidence.
+Preschool is a key stage in your child's schooling and development.
+Their preschool years will be marked by several transitions, some more significant than others.
+These transitions can cause stress for the child, and very often for parents!
+It is important to prepare for these transitions so that you can experience them by instilling calm and confidence in your child.
 They need you!

 At école M, we're holding an open day in June.
 Your child will be able to see his or her classroom and spend some time there, meeting some of his or her classmates and teachers.
 On this day, we'll give him a little back-to-school booklet with photos of his school and teachers.
 Please take the time to look at it with your child over the summer, to help him prepare for his first day at school.

-At the end of June, we announce to children and parents alike the composition of classes for the new school year.
-This way, there are no surprises: your child goes on vacation knowing who his or her classmates and teachers will be when the new school year starts.
-Take the time to discuss this with your child.
-There are advantages to both options, so discuss them with your child.
-Listen to any reservations they may have, and answer any questions they may have.
-We're also here to help with this transition, which, although smoother and simpler, is still a change that needs to be explained and prepared for with your child.
+At the end of June, we inform both children and parents about the class compositions for the upcoming school year.
+This way, there are no surprises, and the child goes on holiday knowing who their classmates and teachers will be when school resumes.
+Take the time to talk about it with them.
+Whether they stay in their current class or move to a new one, both options have advantages, so discuss it enthusiastically with your child.
+Listen to any hesitations they may have and answer their questions.
+We are also here to support this transition, which, although often smoother and simpler, is still a change that needs to be explained and prepared for with the child.

-Your child is growing up, and the next school year will be primary schools.
-This is an important and exciting step, and one that should be accompanied by the right support to avoid it being too stressful:
+Your child is growing up, and their next school year will be in elementary school.
+It's an important, exciting stage that needs to be well supported to prevent it from being too stressful:

-It can happen that, due to a move or other reasons, a child changes school between two years of kindergarten, or even during the year.
-If accompanied, the child can cope with these changes very well:
+It can happen that, due to a move or other necessities, a child changes schools between two preschool years, or even mid-year.
+With proper support, the child can cope very well with these changes:

-At school, as in life, your child will go through many transitions between the ages of 2 and 6.
-As you may have noticed, the same advice comes up again and again.
+Both at school and in life, your child will go through several transitions between the ages of 2 and 6.
+As you may have noticed, the same advice applies every time.
 Reassure your child.
-He may be sad to leave the situation and the people he knows and loves, and he may be afraid of the unknown.
-Listen to him, and let him express his feelings, without going looking for them if your child doesn't feel them.
-It's the adult's role to talk to him, to explain what's going on, so that he can approach these changes with a little stress perhaps, but above all with confidence and excitement!
+They may be sad to leave familiar situations and people they know and love, and they may be afraid of the unknown, which is perfectly normal.
+Listen to them, let them express their feelings, without trying to elicit them if your child doesn't feel them.
+It is the adult's role to talk to them, to explain to them what is happening so that they approach these changes perhaps with a little stress, but above all with confidence and excitement!